pyarmak/entrada-1x-docs/user/docs/users/create.md

 #Creating User Accounts
-Most users require an account to access Entrada.
+Most users require an account to access Elentra.
 While there are some exceptions to this in that you can create a public community and share it with others, add a guest member to a specific community, or add an external assessor to a distribution of an assessment and evaluation form, most users will have accounts.
 To create a user account you must include user groups and roles which define user permissions.
-Only those with admin roles within Entrada are able to manually create users.
+Only those with admin roles within Elentra are able to manually create users.

-Although there is a user interface to manually add individual users, it is strongly recommended that your developers or technical team set up a relay of information from a central, authoritative database (e.g., an existing student information system) to feed users into Entrada.
+Although there is a user interface to manually add individual users, it is strongly recommended that your developers or technical team set up a relay of information from a central, authoritative database (e.g., an existing student information system) to feed users into Elentra.

 #How to bulk import users
 * Navigate to Admin>Manage Users.